Art2Cat/aria2helper/README.md

 go get github.com/Art2Cat/aria2helper
 go build .
 ```
-1. Move aria2helper.exe to the directory(e.g D:\\aria2) where you want to install aria2.
+1. Move aria2helper.exe and config.json to the directory(e.g D:\\aria2) where you want to install aria2.

 2. Double click aria2helper.exe to run.
 Or you can run start.ps1 to hide the cmd window.`PowerShell required`